 Four contracts (BOS, CUS, NYM and SFR) now have quotes for all expirations.

-The average bid/asked spread … Read More
+The average bid/asked spread for all Nov ’11 contracts is 5.4 points.
+There are … Read More

 Many housing economists and traders prefer to quote home price changes in terms of HPA (annualized Home Price Appreciation).
 For a one-year holding period this is simply the (End Price/Begin Price)-1 expressed in percentage terms.